adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/concepts.md

 * The **Resource** is the mobile backend that the client is attempting to access.
 * The **Identity Provider** (or IdP) is the service that is responsible for authenticating the client.

 At the end of the process, a cryptographically signed token is minted.
-This token is added to every single subsequent request to identify the user.
+This token is added to every request made by the client to the resource to securely identify the user.

 ## Server Side vs. Client Side

-There are two types of authentication flow: Server-Flow and Client-Flow.
+There are two types of authentication flow: Server-flow and Client-flow.
 They are so named because of who controls the flow of the actual authentication.

 ![Authentication Flow][img1]

-Server-flow is named because the authentication flow is managed by the server through a web connection.
+Server-flow is named because the authentication flow is managed by the Azure App Service (the server) through a webview-based work flow.
 It is generally used in two cases:

 * You want a simple placeholder for authentication in your mobile app while you are developing other code.
-* You are developing a web app.
+* You are developing a traditional web app.

+> If you are developing a single-page application (SPA), then client-flow is the more appropriate model for authentication.
+The SPA looks more like a mobile client than a traditional web app.
+In particular, you will be redirected away from your single page and returned to the app at a specific entry point, removing any context from the app.

-In the case of Server Flow:
+In the case of server-flow:

 1. The client brings up a web view and asks for the login page from the resource.
 2. The resource redirects the client to the identity provider.